-The large amounts of vacant industrial land and significant non-industrial uses in an area zoned for industrial uses seems to support the notion that demand for industrial uses at this location is fairly week.
+The large amount of vacant industrial land and significant non-industrial uses in an area zoned for industrial uses seems to suggest that demand for industrial uses at this location is fairly weak.
 The data also suggests that office uses may be in much higher demand, especially for medical uses that make up 37% of the uses in the Executive Park.

-The Executive Park is well situated to take a advantage of several nearby opportunities, while being free of many of the resource limitations commonly encountered by development.
+The Executive Park is well situated to take advantage of several nearby opportunities, while being free of many of the resource limitations commonly encountered by development.
 For example:

-- ♦ Located on Route 28, the area is good access to adjacent towns of Barnstable and Falmouth. - The Project Area is located within easy walking distance of several activity areas immediately to the north (Deer Crossing, South Cape Village and Mashpee Commons) and there is an existing roadway connection (Commercial Street) to these areas that does not require access onto Route 28. - ♦ A third access also exists along Mercantile Way to Great Neck Road South, providing another alternative to Route 28 access. - The OpenCape Fiber network runs along Route 28 and is available for uses needing high bandwidth. - ♦ A Massachusetts Department of Environmental Protection Zone II covers a larger part of the southern portion of the Executive Park (see Figure 5), however, most of the properties within the Zone II are currently developed.
-Many of the vacant properties are also mapped as within the Priority Public Water Supply, and these areas may be further considered by the Town for its drinking water needs.
-If it is determined by the Town there are no current plans to pursue the area or public water supply, the designation as a PPWSA may be released by the Commission.
-The Town's Groundwater Protection Overlay district does not cover any portion of the Project Area. - Although current uses rely exclusively on Title V Septic Systems, the town's Comprehensive Wastewater Management Plan has identified the potential for utilizing nearby private wastewater treatment plants as an option to encourage and facilitate development in this location. - ♦ The Mashpee National Refuge boundary does coincide with a small part of the eastern boundary of the Project Area (See Figure 5).
-However, the town may wish to clarify whether this part of the Executive Park is a priority for open space acquisition. - ♦ Figure 6 shows that the Executive Park is not within either the Accident Prevention Zone, Notification Zone or within noise contours associated with JBCC.
+- ♦ Located on Route 28, the area has good access to the adjacent towns of Barnstable and Falmouth. - The Project Area is located within easy walking distance of several activity areas immediately to the north (Deer Crossing, South Cape Village and Mashpee Commons) and there is an existing roadway connection (Commercial Street) to these areas that does not require access onto Route 28. - ♦ A third access also exists along Mercantile Way to Great Neck Road South, providing another alternative to Route 28 access. - The OpenCape Fiber network runs along Route 28 and is available for uses needing high bandwidth. - ♦ A Massachusetts Department of Environmental Protection Zone II covers a large part of the southern portion of the Executive Park (see Figure 5); however, most of the properties within the Zone II are currently developed.
+Many of the vacant properties are also mapped as within a Potential Public Water Supply Area under the Regional Policy Plan, and these areas may be further considered by the Town for its drinking water needs.
+If it is determined by the Town there are no current plans to pursue the area for public water supply, the designation as a PPWSA may be released by the Commission.
+The Town's Groundwater Protection Overlay district does not cover any portion of the Project Area. - ♦ Although current uses rely exclusively on Title V septic systems, the Town's Comprehensive Wastewater Management Plan has identified the potential for utilizing nearby private wastewater treatment plants as an option to encourage and facilitate development in this location. - ⋄ The Mashpee National Wildlife Refuge boundary does coincide with a small part of the eastern boundary of the Project Area (See Figure 5).
+However, the Town may wish to examine whether this part of the Executive Park is a priority for open space acquisition given the roadways that surround the park. - ♦ Figure 6 shows that the Executive Park is not within either the Accident Prevention Zone, Notification Zone or within noise contours associated with JBCC.